bylexus/js-model/README.md

 ## Documentation

 TBD.
-You will need to use a modern JS environment, suporting ES Modules, or a packager like webpack, rollup etc.
+You will need to use a modern JS/TS environment, suporting ES Modules, or a packager like webpack, rollup etc.

 ### Installation